 - Deconstruction: “This is taking a skill and breaking it into the smallest lego pieces possible,” Ferris says.

 - Selection: “Selection in effect uses the 80/20 principle of Pareto’s law to answer the question, ‘what 20% of those lego blocks deliver 80% of the results?’
 The effects here can be profound.”

 - Sequencing: “Sequencing is the most neglected, perhaps.
 What is a logical progression in which to lay out the lego blocks I’ve selected—those 20%?”

 - Stakes: “How do you build in incentives and motivations—whether that’s a reward or punishment, or both—so that you or other people will actually do what the plans include?”

 Whether he knows it or not, it sounds like Ferriss is a microlearning believer.
 Over the years refining our microlearning method, Grovo has honed in on a strikingly similar approach: breaking down traditional learning goals into sets of highly targeted micro behaviors, spacing learning moments over time, and tying learning to specific points of need to motivate action.
 This surprisingly simple formula accelerates learning at some of the world’s most innovative companies, and as it turns out, also for one of the world’s most brilliant individuals—Tim Ferriss.

-Learn more about Tim Ferriss’ D.S.S.S. approach by listening to the entire episode of The Tim Ferris Show on iTunes, and download Grovo’s newest ebook, The Art and Science of Learning That Sticks, on our website to learn how to drive employee performance and improve business results with microlearning.
+Learn more about Tim Ferriss’ D.S.S.S. approach by listening to the entire episode of The Tim Ferris Show on iTunes, and download our guide, Microlearning: The Modern Strategy for the Modern Workplace, on our website to learn how to drive employee performance and improve business results with microlearning.

 What do you think of Ferris’ D.S.S.S. approach?
 Tell us in the comments.